fshowalter/franksmovielog.com-v1/content/reviews/0009-charming-sinners-1929.md

 <!-- end -->

-Watching Powell, it's fascinating to see him grow as an actor.
-In just his talkie, he's already recognizing the importance of reacting during his dialog exchanges.
+Watching Powell, it's fascinating to see him grow as an actor. <span data-snippet>In just his third talkie, Powell's already recognizing the importance of reacting during his dialog exchanges.</span>

 But this is Chatterton's movie.
 Bonus points to the script for affording her real agency and even more bonus points to Chatterton herself for out-charming Powell and overcoming the disappointing ending.